 Make sure to get a nice brown coat on it before flipping as this will make it more crispy.
 Meanwhile, cook rice according to box directions.
 Add Kikkoman Soy Sauce and honey to small bowl.
 Grate garlic and add to sauce.
 Mix everything well.
 Add it to the chicken once it’s done browning on both sides.
 Turn heat to low and cook on each side about 5 minutes, making sure to coat the chicken well.
 The sauce will become thicker the more it cooks.
 Make sure not to heat it too high, as the sugar may start to burn.

 After cooking for 10 minutes, allow chicken to rest for 5 minute, coating it half way through.
 Once done and mixture has gotten thicker, dish up the rice and add the chicken to the top.
 Add sesame seeds and chopped green onions.

 As always, celebrate the new year with fireworks with family and friends.
 Most cities celebrate the Chinese New Year with at least a parade.
-Make sure to watch it with other’s as the community is very proud of the culture and puts a lot of time into this unique parade.
-It’s often said to to put money under your pillow after the fireworks to keep away the monsters.
+Make sure to watch it with others as the community is very proud of the culture and puts a lot of time into this unique parade.
+As the story goes, they say to put money under your pillow after the fireworks to keep away the monsters.

 Our family loves to head to a local party store to pick up Chinese New Year items like fans, costumes, chopsticks and what not.
 Pick up a few red fans and other items to ring in the new year.
 Just be sure to pick up items to match the zodiac sign of that year.